OpenVotingTechnologyGroup/VoteTrackerPlus/src/vtp/README.md

 2) Develop code/tests
 3) Maybe update the requirements.txt and environment.yml files
 4) Run "make pylint"
-5) Validate the mock election tests
+5) Validate the mock election tests and/or run a mock election and validate results
 6) Push code
 7) Create a pull request